howhowcan/Network_Topology_with_Mininet/README.md

     1.5 Clone my repo by `git clone https://github.com/nctucn/lab2-howhowcan.git Network_Topology`
     1.6 Initiate the git infos by the command
         ```
             git config --global user.name "howhowcan"
             git config --global user.email gktt58@gmail.com
         ```
     1.7 Run mininet for testing :`sudo mn`
-    1.8 The error mentioned in the slide occured, so use the command `sudo service openvswitch-switch start`
+    1.8 The error mentioned in the slide occurred, so use the command `sudo service openvswitch-switch start`
         to solve the problem
     1.9 Run mininet again and check if miniet is work correctly this time
 2. **Example of Mininet**